c3mohamn/warmains/README.md

 I consider this Repo my first iteration.
 It is built using NodeJs / MongoDb / AngularJs / Bootstrap / JQuery (I know don't judge me).

-Somehow, it helped my get my internship with a start up called Reportin (now Source).

-There, I learned and am learning quite a bit.

-So, I decided to recreate my personal website, incorporating things that I learned.
+So, I decided to recreate this website from scratch, incorporating things that I have learned.
 The repo for that is in Bitbucket, most likely private since I may actually deploy it.
 The website is http://warmain.herokuapp.com/#/home (no s in warmains).

 # Summary